broadinstitute/gnomad_methods/docs/resource_sources.rst

 The functions in the :doc:`gnomad.resources </api_reference/resources/index>` package can be configured to load data from different sources.

+If Hail determines that is is running in a cloud provider's Spark environment, resources will default to being read from that cloud provider's datasets program.
+For example, resource will be read from Azure Open Datasets if Hail determines that it is running on an Azure HDInsight cluster.
-By default, resources are loaded from Google Cloud Public Datasets.
+Otherwise, resources will default to being read from Google Cloud Public Datasets.
 This can be configured using the ``GNOMAD_DEFAULT_PUBLIC_RESOURCE_SOURCE`` environment variable.

 To load resources from a different source (for example, the gnomAD project's public GCS bucket), use: